-Prospective Habitat homeowners are required to contribute at least 500 hours of sweat equity — time spent on Habitat for Humanity Brant projects.
+Prospective Habitat homeowners are required to contribute at least 500 volunteer hours prior to occupancy of the home they purchase — this is time spent on Habitat for Humanity Brant-Norfolk projects.
 Families can nominate family members outside of their core family and close friends to work on their behalf in order to accumulate hours more effectively.
-The hours of their “family list” are tracked by the Habitat Brant office and they must be completed prior to possession of the home.
+The hours of their “family list” are tracked by Habitat Brant-Norfolk office and they must be completed prior to possession of the home.

-Whether it’s working on their own home, on the homes of other future Habitat Brant homeowners or in our ReStore, applicants contribute toward our mission of creating decent, affordable housing.
+Whether it’s working on their own home, on the homes of other future Habitat Brant-Norfolk homeowners or in our ReStore, applicants contribute toward our mission of creating decent, affordable housing.

-That participation and sense of empowerment is an affirmation of the dignity and value of each person and is perhaps Habitat Brant’s greatest strength.
+That participation and sense of empowerment is an affirmation of the dignity and value of each person and is perhaps Habitat Brant-Norfolk’s greatest strength.

 Do you have to be a Christian to become a Habitat homeowner?